-The Office DPP has ordered the arrest of Ms Serah Kessi through Senior Assistant Director of Public Prosecutions Alexander Muteti, and also wants murder charges leveled against her.
+The Office DPP has ordered the arrest of Ms Serah Kessi through Senior Assistant Director of Public Prosecutions Alexander Muteti, and also wants murder charges levelled against her.

 The principal is among five other members of staff from the institution who are expected in court today (Monday) to answer to charges of murder.